 So how do you live in the moment?

 You might still have the same thoughts swirling around your mind.
-But rather than focusing on them, you learn to acknowledge them in a compassionate way.
-And recognize that they are just thoughts.
+Rather than focusing on them, however, you learn to acknowledge them in a compassionate way.
+And importantly, recognise that they are just thoughts.

-One approach is to try to see your thoughts as passing clouds – white ones for good thoughts, grey ones for worrying thoughts.
+One approach is to try to see your thoughts as passing clouds – white ones for pleasant thoughts, grey ones for worrying thoughts.

 You’re still aware of them and acknowledge them.
 It’s almost as if you’re an observer noting the thoughts, but not acting on them.